lucasmaystre/unison-android/README.md

-# What's Unison?
+# What's GroupStreamer?

-Unison is the code name behind **GroupStreamer**.
-It's a group music recommender for parties and gatherings: it picks out the best music on your Android device given the people around you.
+GroupStreamer is a group music recommender for parties and gatherings: it picks out the best music on your Android device given the people around you.
 It's basically a mobile interface to the Unison back-end, which is also [hosted on GitHub][4].

+*Note: GroupStreamer was code-named Unison, hence the many references to this term.*

 ## Dependencies